Paycheck Decimal Hours Calculator

 Example Calculation

-An employee works 8 hours and 45 minutes in a day, with an hourly rate of $20, and works 5 days per week.
+An employee works 8 hours and 45 minutes per day at $20/hour, 5 days per week.

 Hours Worked (hrs)